JuliaDocs/DocStringExtensions.jl/README.md

 ## Project Status

-The package is tested and developed against Julia `1.0`, as well as the latest `stable` and `nightly` versions on Linux, OS X, and Windows, but there are versions of the package that works on older versions of Julia.
+The package is tested and developed against Julia `1.0`, as well as the latest `stable` and `nightly` versions on Linux, OS X, and Windows, but there are versions of the package that work on older versions of Julia.

 ## Contributing and Questions